Aortiz91/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. Used tr and wc to list and count directories in PATH
 4. Used printenv to display all environment variables
 5. Used set to display all local variables
-6. Created a local variable named BETTY
+6. Created a loval variable named BETTY
 7. Used export to create a global variable named HOLBERTON with value Betty
 8. Used arithmetic with variables
-9.
+9. Used / to divide two variables
+10. Used ** to calculate a Variable eleated to another Variable
+11. Used 2# to transformate a Variable to Decimal